 2. Notice to the member's supervisor shall be given at least one (1) day in advance, except in the case of emergency.

-Personal leave may not be used for recreation, Union business, in connection with a second business or income or, days before or after holidays or vacation periods except in emergency situations, on the following days..
+Personal leave may not be used , in connection with a second business or income or, except in emergency situations, on the following days To extend winter break (the day before or after)

+To extend spring break (the day before or after)

+To extend paid holidays in this contract

+The first day of school

+The last day of school

+The first or last student contact day of the school year

+For extenuating circumstances, exceptions to the exclusion of the use of personal leave on the days listed above will be considered by labor/management.

 Personal leave but not emergency leave use shall be contingent upon approval from the employee's supervisor before leave is taken.
-The employee will not be asked to provide a reason for the use of personal leave, but only that the leave is not being used for one of the prohibited purposes described above.
+The employee will not be asked to provide a reason for the use of personal leave, but only that the leave is not being used for one of the prohibited purposes or prohibited days described above.

 Article 10 – Professional Development and Educational Improvement